-- Support for single-phase and three-phase environments (two independent application programs): - KES 1x-ThreePhase, destined to three-phase electric systems, where each of the measuring probes will monitor one of the phase lines. - KES 3x-SinglePhase, destined to single-phase electric systems, where each measuring probe can be used to monitor three independent electric conductions (channels). - 3 independent input channels for the connection of up to three measuring probes (model ZN1AC-CST60) to monitor three independent single-phase lines or one three-phase line (depending on the application program), which permits the following functions: - Measuring and reporting the instant active power consumptions (kW). - > Calculating and reporting the active energy consumptions (kWh). - Calculating and reporting the cost of the energy consumption (with the possibility of setting up 4 different tariffs) as well as the volume of the CO2 emissions required to generate such energy. - > Monitoring power limits. - Hourly, daily, weekly and monthly report of total energy consumption, as well as upon request (through a global request object). - Sending of the actual and average values of the consumed energy, the cost incurred and the corresponding CO2 emissions (every day, every week, every month or upon request).
+- Support for single-phase and three-phase environments (two independent application programs): - ➤ KES 1xThree-Phase, destined to three-phase electric systems, where each of the measuring probes will monitor one of the phase lines. - ➤ KES 3xSingle-Phase, destined to single-phase electric systems, where the measuring probes can be used to monitor up to three independent electric conductions (channels). - 3 independent input channels for the connection of up to three measuring probes (model ZN1AC-CST60) to monitor three independent single-phase lines or one three-phase line (depending on the application program), which permits the following functions: - Measuring and reporting the instant active power consumptions (kW). - Calculating and reporting the active energy consumptions (kWh). - ➤ Calculating and reporting the cost of the energy consumption (with the possibility of setting up to 4 different tariffs) as well as the volume of the CO2 emissions required to generate such energy. - Monitoring power limits. - Hourly, daily, weekly and monthly report of the total energy consumption, as well as upon request (through a global request object). - Report of the actual and average values of the consumed energy, the cost incurred and the corresponding CO2 emissions (every day, every week, every month or upon request).

-- Synchronisation through an external KNX clock. - Module with up to 5 multi-operation logical functions.
+- Synchronisation to an external KNX clock. - Module with up to 5 multi-operation logical functions.